maxmilton/coding-challenge-flickr/README.md

 My submission for a developer coding challenge.

-You can see a working demo at <CHANGEME>.
+You can see a working demo at <http://MaxMilton.github.io/coding-challenge-flickr/>.

 ## Overview